colinoflynn/MeatBagPnP/README.md

   NOTE1: Of all those fields, the only ones needed are "Designator", "Layer", "Center-X(mm)","Center-Y(mm)", and "Manufacture Part Number 1".
 They are hard-coded numbers in the Python right now regarding the column location.

-  NOTE2: You MUST have set your reference as the bottom right of the PCB.
+  NOTE2: You MUST have set your reference as the bottom left of the PCB.

 ## PCB Image